lizziebru/CamtrapSimulation/README.md

 ___

-### **Sequence data and plotting variables**
+### **seq_dats**

 ___

-Two folders (one for paths with and one for paths without simulation of alternative movement behaviours) containing the results of overlaying the paths above with the camera trap.
+3 folders containing the results of overlaying the paths above with the camera trap

+In each folder:
-Seq_dats corresponds to the camera trap data - contains position data and speeds of sampled sequences.
+- seq_dats corresponds to the camera trap data - contains position data and speeds of sampled sequences.
 Separate .RData file provided for each iteration of each body mass.

-Plotting variables are generated from seq_dats - they contain all the estimates of travel speeds using different methods (gamma, Weibull etc.) and mean observed speeds, mean realised speeds etc.
+- plotting_variables are generated from seq_dats - they contain all the estimates of travel speeds using different methods (gamma, Weibull etc.) and mean observed speeds, mean realised speeds etc

 **unimodal_seqdats**

 Without alternative movement behaviours.
+Effective detection zone dimensions are scaled with body mass.

 **bimodal_seqdats**

 With alternative movement behaviours.
 Separate folders provided for each different proportion of fast/slow behaviours (mov0.1 corresponds to 10% fast behaviour, 90% slow behaviour).

-___

-## **Plots**

-****
+Effective detection zone dimensions are scaled with body mass.

+**unimodal_seqdats_NOSCALING**

+Without alternative movement behaviours.
+Effective detection zone dimensions NOT scaled with body mass - to allow comparison with unimodal_seqdats to investigate the effects of body mass scaling of dz dimensions.
+NOT currently used for the manuscript.

 ___